-King County stores must accept cash, County Council says
+Stores must accept cash in unincorporated King County, council says

 Advocates argued that cashless businesses can hurt those younger than 18, who can’t get a bank account without a parent, and the elderly, who can have difficulty with technology and be more vulnerable to digital frauds and scams.

-Massachusetts and New Jersey, as well as the cities of New York, San Francisco, Philadelphia and Washington, D.C., all have laws requiring retailers to accept cash.
+Massachusetts and New Jersey, as well as the cities of New York, San Francisco, Philadelphia and Washington, all have laws requiring retailers to accept cash.

-Businesses of all sizes, from the smallest sidewalk vendor, to the largest venues in the region, shun cash.
+Businesses of all sizes, from the smallest sidewalk vendor to the largest venues in the region, shun cash.

-At Climate Pledge Arena, you can’t use cash anywhere and the arena charges a 3% transaction fee for every swipe, tap or insertion of a card at club concession stands.
+At Climate Pledge Arena, you can’t use cash anywhere, and the arena charges a 3% transaction fee for every swipe, tap or insertion of a card at club concession stands.
 At least seven stores and concession areas in the arena allow you to pay just by waiving your palm and letting Amazon’s technologists handle the rest.
 Transaction fees are waived at those stands.

 You can’t pay with cash at Lumen Field or T-Mobile Park either.
 Or even at concerts at Marymoor Park, which is owned by King County.